AELB

 Several medical articles (some for publication) in English translated from Spanish, German and Russian.

-I (personally) can provide translations into English primarily from Danish, Norwegian, Swedish, Finnish, German, and Dutch, but also French, Spanish, Portuguese, Italian, Polish, Czech, Croatian, Slovak and Russian.
+I (personally) can provide translations into English primarily from Danish, Norwegian, Swedish, Finnish, German, and Dutch, as well as French, Spanish, Portuguese, Italian, Polish, Czech, Croatian, Slovak and Russian.
 Most of these languages I can sight-read and translate orally in a fluent manner.
 Into foreign language competence: Danish and Swedish.

-I have a large collection of tapes, CDs, DVDs, books and other instructional material, and a substantial library of dictionaries and foreign language reference materials, including electronic dictionaries and glossaries.
+I have a large collection of tapes, CDs, DVDs, books and other instructional material, and a substantial library of dictionaries and foreign language reference materials, including electronic dictionaries and glossaries, although much of this is becoming obsolete with all the online access.

 Interpretation, simultaneous or consecutive (dialog) from and into Danish, Swedish, Norwegian and German I can handle in such areas as legal depositions, business and political meetings, and teleconferencing.
 I passed the U.S. Department of State's interpreting test for Danish, Swedish and German.
-I was an interpreter for the ATT Communications and Language Line, a phone-based interpreting service, for several years.
+I was an interpreter for the ATT Communications and Language Line, a phone-based interpreting service, for several years, but no longer do this kind of work.

 I interpreted for C-SPAN on four occasions (one recently).
 I transcribed foreign-language tapes for one major television network and newspaper articles used in broadcast for another (60 Minutes on CBS - broadcast on East Germany) in 1991.
 I've also done Swedish translations and transliterations for the Late Show on NBC with Conan O’Brien.